theMashrur/Real-Time-Gender-Detection/README.md

 Real-time gender detection using tensorflow and opencv

 <h1>How to run</h1>
-Once the requirments are satisfied a quick
+Once the requirements are satisfied a quick

 ```
 python main.py